 Next time you brew a pot of coffee, don't throw out the grounds.
 Instead, save them to use in your garden.
 They're a free source of nitrogen, enriching your soil without even requiring a trip to your local nursery for supplies.
 Here are some time-tested ways to put those coffee grounds to use.

-- Add to Compost - Coffee grounds are a nitrogen source, so even though they are brown, they would be considered a green composting material, like plant debris and grass clippings.
-To actively compost, most experts recommend about 1 part green material to 2-3 parts brown, like leaves.
+Coffee grounds are a nitrogen source, which means even though they are brown, they are considered a green composting material, like plant debris and grass clippings.
+To actively compost, most experts recommend about one part green material to two to three parts brown, like leaves.
 Even if you don't adhere to active composting ratios, your coffee grounds should not comprise more than 20% of your compost pile.
 More than that could slow the composting process and otherwise negatively impact it.

 As the organisms in the ground slowly break down the coffee grounds, they add nitrogen to the soil and improve its overall structure.
 Earthworms also help work the grounds into the soil, further improving its texture.
-A thin layer of coffee grounds not only improves the soil, the abrasive, sharp edges and coffee's natural acidity combine to make a good slug barrier.
+A thin layer of coffee grounds not only benefits the soil, the abrasive, sharp edges and coffee's natural acidity combine to make a good slug barrier.
 In fact, research suggests that caffeine is toxic to slugs, making it a double whammy.
 Don't add a thick layer of coffee grounds, because they will compact and form a solid crust that won't allow air or water through.
 No more than an inch of grounds will do the trick.

 Making a liquid fertilizer from steeping the used grounds is not quite the same as using leftover coffee to water your plants.
 Leftover coffee is more acidic and has other compounds in it that are removed from the grounds.
-Some acid-loving plants enjoy the occasional watering with coffee, but they take their coffee black.
-Skip the sugar and cream.
+Some acid-loving plants enjoy the occasional watering with coffee, but they take their coffee black––skip the sugar and cream.